'Fallout' Tells The Story Of The Journalist Who Exposed The 'Hiroshima Cover-Up'

 On how military generals focused on physical devastation when they testified before Congress about the effects of the atomic bomb

 In the immediate weeks, very little [was said.]
 A lot of it was really painted in landscape devastation.
 Landscape photographs were released to newspapers showing the decimation of Hiroshima and Nagasaki.
-There were rubble pictures, and also obviously people are seeing the mushroom cloud photos taken from from the bombers themselves or from recon missions.
+There were rubble pictures, and also obviously people are seeing the mushroom cloud photos taken from the bombers themselves or from recon missions.
 But in terms of the radiation — even in Truman's announcement of the bomb — he's painting the bombs in conventional terms.
-He says, these bombs are the equivalent to 20,000 tons of TNT.
-And so Americans, they know that it's a mega-weapon, but they don't understand the full nature of the weapons, the radiological effects are not in any way highlighted to the American public and in the meantime, the U.S. military is scrambling to find out how the radiation of the bombs is affecting the physical landscape, how it's affecting human beings, because they're about to send tens of thousands occupation troops into Japan.
+He says these bombs are the equivalent to 20,000 tons of TNT.
+And so Americans, they know that it's a mega-weapon, but they don't understand the full nature of the weapons, the radiological effects are not in any way highlighted to the American public, and in the meantime, the U.S. military is scrambling to find out how the radiation of the bombs is affecting the physical landscape, how it's affecting human beings, because they're about to send tens of thousands occupation troops into Japan.

-On America's PR campaign and cover up of the radiation aftermath
+On America's PR campaign and cover-up of the radiation aftermath

 [The U.S. military] created a PR campaign to really combat the notion that the U.S. had decimated these populations with a really destructive radiological weapon.
-Leslie Groves [who directed the Manhattan Project] and Robert Oppenheimer [who directed the Manhattan Project's laboratory at Los Alamos, N.M.] themselves, went to the Trinity site of testing [in New Mexico] and brought a junket of reporters so they could show off the area.
-And they said that there was no residual radiation whatsoever, and that therefore, any news that was filtering over from Japan were, "Tokyo tales."
+Leslie Groves [who directed the Manhattan Project] and Robert Oppenheimer [who directed the Manhattan Project's laboratory at Los Alamos, N.M.] themselves went to the Trinity site of testing [in New Mexico] and brought a junket of reporters so they could show off the area.
+And they said that there was no residual radiation whatsoever, and that therefore, any news that was filtering over from Japan were "Tokyo tales."
 So right away they went into overdrive to contain that narrative. ...

 The American officials were saying, for the most part, these are the defeated Japanese trying to create international sympathy, to create better terms for themselves and the occupation — ignore them.